peterprescott/a1-dissertation/md/draft.md

 title: |
   | Defining a Micro-Geodemographic *Natural Area*
   | with Street-Network Topology
+subtitle: |
+  |
+  | An Exploration of the Ontological Problem
-subtitle: "A Proposed Solution to the Problem of Modifiable Areal Neighbourhood Units"
+  | of Modifiable Areal Neighbourhood Units

 author: Peter Prescott
 abstract: "Abstract..."